Danny02/OpenCTM/README.txt

 - Added options for turning off normals, texture coordinates and/or vertex colors for the output file in ctmconv.

+- Added manuals for ctmviewer and ctmconv (man pages).

 - NOTE: The Linux/X11 version of ctmviewer now reqires GTK+ 2.0.